Meenachinmay/iConference/README.md

-# iConference
+# iConference (User Forum Application)
 My Third laravel project.
-This is advance forum application.
 This will be an little bit of advance app in laravel. and this will contain many features which should be there in a forum application.